 Pumpkin: use canned pumpkin puree, not pumpkin pie filling.
 If you would like to use a fresh pumpkin, choose a sugar pumpkin.
 These are small, round, sweet pumpkins: and cook the pumpkin flesh well first.

 Oil: my choice was extra virgin olive oil for this salad dressing.
 It is high in monounsaturated fats, which are beneficial for heart health.
 They help to lower the levels of LDL cholesterol: these and polyunsaturated fats are beneficial to promote heart health when replacing saturated and trans fats in the diet, according to this article from the American Heart Association and decades of research following Dr. Ancel Keys’ Seven Countries Study.
-Peanut. safflower or canola oil are also high in monounsaturated fats and have a mild flavor which would fit well with this salad dressing.

 Salt: I just used a dash of this for flavor.
 I use iodized salt for most purposes to help ensure we get enough iodine.
 I also have a Himalayan pink salt with chili pepper grinder, which tastes great on salads.